5late/5late.github.io/guides/HIDDEN-BASED-BOT.md

     - Time last called Based/Cringe
     - Badges
     - Based to Cringe Ratio
+    - An image, depending on whether your Based-Cringe Ratio is positive or not

 - ``./whoami`` should return a quick rundown of the bot (same as ``./help``)
 - Check how based someone else is with ``./basedcount @person``, this should return all the same info as ``./mybasedcount``